 The question then arises what do we do with our bodies and where do we choose to place them?
 These questions are at the heart of a monastic church ecclesiology.
 The monastic church is a place that creates the social and creational context in which the individual can be formed in the likeness of Christ.
-This spiritual formation occurs in three principle ways, through discipleship, imitation and location.
-So is there an ecclesiology that harnesses the strength of a rooted spirituality, an inclusive communitarian edge and creational harmony?
+This spiritual formation occurs in three principle ways, through discipleship, imitation of Christ and geographical location.
+A Monastic Church ecclesiology seeks to harnesses the strength of a rooted spirituality, an inclusive communitarian edge and creational harmony?

 Discipleship in its simplest terms means to follow after, to learn from and to be taught.
 We learn by example and clearly for Jesus the call to come ‘follow me’ (John 1:43) was at the very heart of His life’s work.
 This discipleship however should not be interpreted as primarily evangelistic (if we understand evangelism as a process of converting individual people).
 Yoder summarises the sociological traits of discipleship as three fold,